 By Ryan Loose

+Many owners new to the restaurant industry wonder how to copyright a name for their establishment.
 This is a common misnomer among restaurant owners.
-You actually can’t copyright a restaurant name.
+You actually can’t copyright a name.
 Copyrights cover logos, images, slogans, and graphics that are created as a part of your brand.
 To officially consider your restaurant’s name yours and yours alone you have to get a trademark.
-So, as a tie in to our post last week, here are the basic steps involved in trademarking your restaurant’s name.
+So, as a tie in to our post last week, here is how to register a restaurant name and have it legally protected.

 Step 1 - You’ll first want to search to see if your restaurant’s name is already trademarked.
 This is actually pretty simple.
 The United States Patent and Trademark Office has an easy to navigate search database of all registered and pending trademarks that you can access from their homepage at http://www.uspto.gov/.
 You can also find a lot of good resources and instructional videos to help you in the filing process.